jbcodeforce/jbcodeforce.github.io/docs/architecture/DR.md

 * **Runtime** data is the data associated with transaction logs, messages saved in the database table, process instance information persisted in the database table, and other persistent business states

-For installation and configuration date, the change is infrequent & consistency is important so copy this via snapshots before and after changes done.
+For installation and configuration data, the change is infrequent & consistency is important so copy these via snapshots before and after changes done.
 With the adoption of environment as scripts and DevOps configurations are no more manual and can be kept as source code in Git repository.

 ### Runtime Data